MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/limit-access.md

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]

-You can use the restricted access control policy for OneDrive to allow only users in specified security groups to access OneDrive.
+You can restrict access to OneDrive content to people in specified security groups.
 Even if other users outside of these security groups are licensed for OneDrive, they won’t have access to their own OneDrive or any shared OneDrive content.

 You can use this to prevent oversharing of OneDrive content.
 For example, you can restrict OneDrive access to your users, preventing guests from accessing any OneDrive content even if it's shared with them.